Bergman versus Hitchcock

 Elisabet’s self-imposed silence is also an expression of her horror about the silence of the universe - or God’s absence - in the face of ‘political evil’.
 In one scene Elsabet is watching news footage on TV of a Vietnamese guerrilla leader being summarily shot in public; then a monk setting himself on fire.
 But, unlike Hollywood, when Bergman depicts violence, in particular real violence, such as this, which is violence at its most extreme, it is always dealt with in a responsible way.
 There is nothing gratuitous about it.
 The Character of Elisabet wants to say No! to present society, which is governed by violence, but she feels impotent.
 Apart from her own personal experience, here is another reason why she is disgusted with herself.
 In order to carry on her life and her career, she is forced to adopt a persona of normality, as if there is a God in his heaven and all is right with the world.
 This is how Bergman feels too.
 At one stage his horror about it all is so great, the film literally burns a hole in itself at.
 As the psychiatrist says, ‘Reality is diabolical.’

 I cannot leave Bergman without saying something more about From the Life of Marionettes (1980).
 In terms of its subject matter, it includes a climactic scene which involves extreme nudity and sexual violence.
-It therefore resembles many mainstream feature films, at a superficial, at least.
+It therefore resembles many mainstream feature films, at a superficial level, at least.
 But there the resemblance ends.
 Unlike Hitchcock’s late film Frenzy, for example, From the Life... reflects Bergman’s primary concern to analyse and explain why Peter, the main protagonist, is motivated to kill another human being.
 Semblance in this case is achieved by an unravelling of the contradictions within Peter’s psyche, which are derived from his bourgeois life style; not just from Bergman’s ability to convey visual symbols.
 The film is an exploration of how Peter’s character and experience arouses only negative fears within him, as he searches for love and harmony, whether the object is himself, his sexual partners, society or the cosmos at large.
 Whilst he focuses on Peter’s marriage, Bergman also alludes to the fact that he is a representative of successful German bourgeois people.
 But their ‘remarkable business success turns them into... emotional illiterates.
 In their pursuit of wealth and material well being, they have dehumanised themselves’.
 Peter murders and sodomises a prostitute, which alludes the fact that he has prostituted himself to big business. he profits from the basic fact that capital is able to extract surplus value from the labour of others.

 The meaning of Bergman’s title becomes clear in another scene, where we see Peter standing on his high-rise balcony, watching the crawling traffic below.
 The world appears like a gigantic hive, made up of myriads of crawling insects who seem to act only according to their instincts.
 Then Peter dictates a letter to his secretary.
 ‘It...shows him in his role as a robot or marionette being manipulated by unknown forces - corporate power in present-day society.’
 Later Peter tells his wife, Katerina, that there is ‘no exit’ to his problems, above all, his feelings of angst.